-Student Employment is coordinated through the Office of Career Success and Experiential Education on each New York Tech campus to provide a variety of on-campus employment and off-campus paid community service opportunities for New York Tech students.
-Additionally, Student Employment is an experiential learning program, which offers orientation, professional development training, hands-on learning, evaluation and reflection, strengthening the overall student employment experience.
+Student Employment-an Academic Affairs program supported by the office of Career Success and Experiential Education on each campus-provides a variety of on-campus employment and off-campus paid community service opportunities for New York Tech students.
+Additionally, Student Employment is an experiential learning program which offers orientation, professional development training, and hands-on learning, evaluation, and reflection to strengthen the overall student employment experience.